-"Reference Treasury Dealer" means each of (1) and (2) , or their respective affiliates which are primary U.S. government securities dealers and their respective successors; provided, however, that if any of the foregoing or their affiliates shall cease to be a primary U.S. government securities dealer in the United States (a "Primary Treasury Dealer"), we shall select another Primary Treasury Dealer.
+"Reference Treasury Dealer" means each of (1) , or their respective affiliates which are primary U.S. government securities dealers in the United States (a "Primary Treasury Dealer") and their respective successors; provided, however, that if any of the foregoing or their affiliates shall cease to be a Primary Treasury Dealer, we shall select another Primary Treasury Dealer and (2) two other Primary Treasury Dealers selected by us.